ACSS users can generate custom clamp functions on the fly without the need for a third-party clamp generator. Fluid()

 allows you to define the minimum and the maximum pixel values while automatically calculating the middle value for you based on your website’s content width and root font size.

-Since this is a SCSS function, it can only be used in the custom SCSS area of the ACSS dashboard.
+Since this is a SCSS function, it can only be used in the custom SCSS area of the ACSS dashboard or ACSS dashboard input fields.
 However, you can assign the value of the function to a custom property that can then be used anywhere.

 Example: Creating a Custom Property